-- (h) Additional condition on applications.
-The following additional condition shall apply to applications for Tax Credits pursuant to this Section: Except as provided in Section 10317(g)(4), if not currently possessing a bond allocation for the proposed project, the applicant shall have either applied for a bond allocation from the California Debt Limit Allocation Committee (CDLAC) prior to or concurrently with submitting an application to CTCAC, or shall have received an initial loan commitment from the California Housing Finance Agency (CalHFA). - (i) Tax-exempt bond reservations.
+- (h) Reserved. - (i) Tax-exempt bond reservations.
 Reservations of Tax Credits shall be subject to conditions as described in this Section and applicable statutes.
 Reservations of Tax Credits shall be conditioned upon the Committee's receipt of the reservation fee described in Section 10335 and an executed reservation letter bearing the applicant's signature accepting the reservation within twenty (20) calendar days of the Committee's notice to the applicant of the reservation. - (j) Additional conditions on reservations.
-The following additional conditions shall apply to reservations of Tax Credits pursuant to this Section: - (1) CDLAC allocation.
-The applicant shall receive a bond allocation from CDLAC for the proposed project within 90 days of receiving a reservation; - (2) Bonds issued.
-Bonds shall be issued within the time limit specified by CDLAC, if applicable; and, - (3) Projects shall maintain at least 10% of the total units at rents affordable to tenants earning 50% or less of the Area Median Income, and shall maintain a minimum 30 year affordability period. - (4) Projects proposing the rehabilitation of existing structures shall provide CTCAC with an updated development timetable by December 31 of the year following the year the project received its reservation of Tax Credits. - (i) The report shall include the actual placed-in-service date or the anticipated placed-in-service date for the last building in the project and the date the project achieved full occupancy.
+The following additional conditions shall apply to reservations of Tax Credits pursuant to this Section: - (1) Bonds issued.
+Bonds shall be issued within the time limit specified by CDLAC, if applicable; and. - (2) Projects shall maintain at least 10% of the total Low-Income Units at rents affordable to tenants earning 50% or less of the Area Median Income, and shall maintain a minimum 30 year affordability period. - (3) Projects proposing the rehabilitation of existing structures shall provide CTCAC with an updated development timetable by December 31 of the year following the year the project received its reservation of Tax Credits. - (i) The report shall include the actual placed-in-service date or the anticipated placed-in-service date for the last building in the project and the date the project achieved full occupancy.
 The report shall detail the causes for any change from the original date. - (ii) Projects proposing new construction shall provide CTCAC with an updated development timetable by December 31 of the second year following the year the project received its reservation of Tax Credits.
 The update shall include the actual placed-in-service date for the last building in the project and the date that the project achieved full occupancy; or the date the project is anticipated to achieve full occupancy.